 My involvement in producing such a book came about serendipitously and over many years when, in 1963, Fred, the retiring dean, and J. J. (Jack) Wettlaufer, the charismatic, newly-appointed one, hired me to assist Professor Jack McDougall, the editor of the School's management magazine Business Quarterly (now Ivey Business Journal).
 I had recently graduated with a B.A. in Honors Journalism from Western as a mature student (read: wife and mother).
-As a journalism student, I had been required to select an area of interest in which to specialize.
-In the hope of learning how to become rich I chose business.
-As a result I had taken several introductory courses at the School, one in Business 20 from Jack who was a professor at the time.
+As a journalism student, I had been required to select an area of interest in a result I had taken several introductory courses at the School, one in Business 20 from Jack who was a professor at the time.
 I was known to them.
 On graduating in 1961, I was hired as a "stringer" for The Financial Post.
 My byline appeared frequently in this national, respected newspaper.
 At the time it was most unusual to have a woman writing on business topics.
 I was as pleased with the bylines as I was with the modest pay cheques.
 Because I needed to gain experience in the business aspects of publishing I applied to the small, simple Help Wanted advertisement in The London Free Press seeking an assistant editor for a business publication.
-This and my interview with the two deans led to my being hired much to my delight and astonishment.
+This and my interview with the two deans led to my being hired -

+much to my delight and astonishment.